lsretail/ls-update-service-workspace/README.md

 ## Requirements

-* Go Current client needs to be installed on the computer.
+* Go Current client needs to be installed on the computer - which is installed with the extension.
-* *TODO: add a section describing those and how to install and configure them.*

 ## Extension Settings